yuyang0/url-shortener/README.md

 Configuration
 ------------

-If you want use the service provided by bit.ly, you should get an access token from https://bitly.com/a/oauth_apps, then append following code to your .emacs
+If you want to use the service provided by bit.ly, you should get an access token from https://bitly.com/a/oauth_apps, then append following code to your .emacs